YachangHe/Canopy-SIP-SIF-Model/README.md

 > He, Yachang, Yelu Zeng, Dalei Hao, Nikolay V. Shabanov, Jianxi Huang, Gaofei Yin, Khelvi Biriukova et al. "Combining geometric-optical and spectral invariants theories for modeling canopy fluorescence anisotropy."
 Remote Sensing of Environment 323 (2025): 114716. https://doi.org/10.1016/j.rse.2025.114716

+\## Model Heritage & Acknowledgments

+This model represents a continuous effort in canopy radiative transfer modeling.
+We gratefully acknowledge the developers of the following models, whose foundational work, theoretical frameworks, and validation tools significantly contributed to this project:

+* **Original SIP Model**: This model is built upon the foundational work of the FluorRTER model model.
+    > Zeng, Yelu, Grayson Badgley, Min Chen, Jing Li, Leander DL Anderegg, Ari Kornfeld, Qinhuo Liu et al. "A radiative transfer model for solar induced fluorescence using spectral invariants theory."
+Remote Sensing of Environment 240 (2020): 111678.
+* **PATH_RT Model**: Parts of the sub-functions used for calculating the four-component gap fractions and hotspot effects are derived from the PATH_RT model developed by Dr. Weihua Li and colleagues.
+    > Li, W., Yan, G., Mu, X., Tong, Y., Zhou, K., & Xie, D. (2024).
+Modeling the hotspot effect for vegetation canopies based on path length distribution. *Remote Sensing of Environment*, 303, 113985.
+* **LESS Model**: The validation of our discrete canopy model simulations was conducted using the LESS framework.
+    > Qi, J., Xie, D., Yin, T., Yan, G., Gastellu-Etchegorry, J. P., Li, L., Zhang, W., Mu, X., & Norford, L. K. (2019).
+LESS: LargE-Scale remote sensing data and image simulation framework over heterogeneous 3D scenes. *Remote Sensing of Environment*, 221, 695-706.

 \## License

 This project is licensed under the MIT License - see the LICENSE file for details.